-One of the most commonly asked questions we get here at Mission Restaurant Supply is why manufacturers of commercial ranges void their warranties for residential installations.
-There are a number of reasons for this which we will cover in this article.
+One of the most commonly asked questions we get at Mission Restaurant Supply is why manufacturers of commercial ranges void their warranties for residential installations.
+There are a number of reasons for this.

 Here are the Top 5 Reasons for keeping commercial ranges out of the residential sector:

 1. HAZARDOUS HEAT

 Commercial ranges are equipped with burners that generate heat levels much stronger than a range intended for residential use (approximately 25,000 to 35,000 BTUs versus 12,000-15,000 BTUs).
 Because these ranges aren't equipped with much insulation, heat radiates out, all while heating up the temperature of the kitchen and exposing a dangerous, scalding surface that could cause severe burns on contact to kids, pets, or yourself.
 As a result, most commercial ranges require a significant amount of clearance near and around the unit, plus the installation of a high-heat fire wall and a fire suppression system.

 Heavy-duty commercial ranges require a lot of gas to perform the way they do.
 Constantly keeping all the pilot lights running and ensuring fast start up times essentially consumes a lot of fuel and produces a lot of extra ambient heat in the kitchen.
 To ensure this steady flow of gas, commercial ranges need to be hooked up to a natural gas or propane line that's sufficient in size.
 However, since the natural gas lines in most homes are generally smaller than what's required many manufacturers automatically void their warranty terms for such sales.